 To most of America, a Hillbilly is a person, usually white, uneducated, and living in the southern United States.
 The word Hillbilly is sometimes used as an insult, but more commonly it’s used in a joking fashion.

 A common stereotype of Hillbilly life is that we are all inbred.
 Ask your self this: Is everyone in the south hideously deformed?
 If you answered yes, LEAVE NOW.
 My purpose here is to disprove all the unfair stereotypes that Hillbillies are forced to live with.
 All (ok, most) of these stereotypes are completely false.

-Who knows, companies who produce veggie burgers are businesses as well, and God knows businesses in these tough economical times could use a little break on expenses.
+Who knows, companies who produce veggie burgers are businesses as well, and Lord knows businesses in these tough economical times could use a little break on expenses.
 Maybe that healthy “veggie” burger is actually just some road kill, spit, and a touch of parsley.